-When you submit jobs to the same print queue, only one actual destination communicates with the printer, and all jobs are managed by one Infoprint Manager queue.
+When you submit jobs to the same print queue, only one print driver communicates with the printer.
+The print driver may either be an Infoprint Manager actual destination or a PSF for OS/390 defined printer.
+All jobs are managed on either one Infoprint Manager queue or one PSF for OS/390 defined printer.

+Using an Infoprint Manager actual destination

 You can use the following ways to submit jobs to one Infoprint Manager queue:

-- DPF Receivers when jobs are received from Host PSF print drivers - MVS Download Receivers when jobs are received from Host MVS Download drivers - · Windows gateway when jobs are received from Windows shared printers - · LPD when jobs are received from LPR clients on any platform - IPP when jobs are received from IPP clients on any platform - · Hot Folder when jobs are received from a Windows shared folder - Infoprint Manager Select client when jobs are received directly from the Windows client
+- MVS Download Receivers when jobs are received from Host MVS Download drivers - · LPD when jobs are received from LPR clients on any platform - Hot Folder when jobs are received from a mapped network directory - Infoprint Manager Select or Submit Client when jobs are received directly from the Windows client - Command line using a pdpr command